MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 In Mesh, WebSlate loads an interactive page through a provided URL.
 The URL given to it in the Environment will be the same one loaded in Mesh.
 In the Mesh Toolkit, the WebSlate prefab contains a URL parameter that developers can specify to control the content displayed in their Mesh Environment.

-- When loaded on the Mesh App for PC and Quest, Web pages loaded by a WebSlate are interactable through mouse, keyboard, and Quest XR controller input.
+- When loaded on the Mesh App for PC and Quest, webpages loaded by a WebSlate are interactable through mouse, keyboard, and Quest XR controller input.

-- The size and shape of the WebSlate will match that of the quad GameObject it's place on.
+- The size and shape of the WebSlate will match that of the quad GameObject it's placed on.
 Typically, this is the quad baked inside of the WebSlate prefab.

 - Multiple WebSlates can be added to a scene.
 The number of users in your Mesh Environment doesn't affect WebSlate performance; WebSlate resources are initialized locally on the user's machine.

 - WebSlates can be configured with visual or cloud scripting to add interactive behaviors and synchronization across users.

-- WebSlate can display Web pages and it supports interaction but doesn't function as a browser and doesn't support bookmark, history or travel back-forth.
+- WebSlate can display webpages and it supports interaction but doesn't function as a browser and doesn't support bookmark, history or travel back-forth.

 - You can preview your WebSlate in your Unity project before uploading your scene to Mesh by pressing Play.